notiz-dev/notiz/content/blog/angular-nest-openapi-codegen.md

 github: https://github.com/notiz-dev/codegen-angular-nest
 ---

 Are you using a REST API in your Angular app to fetch data from a server?
-Are manually adding model types, specifying each REST call with `HttpClient`?
+Are you manually adding model types, specifying each REST call with `HttpClient`?
 Stop right there!
-There is something to help you.

 Use [ng-openapi-gen](https://github.com/cyclosproject/ng-openapi-gen) for a hassle free and automatic generation of models and services based on your OpenAPI 3 specification.